nhansen34/Simple_CNN_Image_Classifier/README.md

 # Fashion MNIST CNN Classifier

-This repository contains a simple Convolutional Neural Network (CNN) built using TensorFlow/Keras to classify images from the Fashion MNIST dataset.
+This repository contains a simple Convolutional Neural Network (CNN) built using PyTorch to classify images from the Fashion MNIST dataset.
 The dataset consists of 70,000 grayscale images of size 28x28 pixels, categorized into 10 different fashion item classes.

 ***Dataset***
 The Fashion MNIST dataset includes the following classes: